mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

    * `@@global.gtid_slave_pos`: Set the position from which binlogrouter should start replicating.
 E.g. `SET @@global.gtid_slave_pos="0-1000-1234,1-1001-5678"`

+ * `SHOW VARIABLES LIKE '...'`

+   * Shows variables matching a string.
+The `LIKE` operator in `SHOW VARIABLES` is mandatory for the binlogrouter.
+This means that a plain `SHOW VARIABLES` is not currently supported.
+In addition, the `LIKE` operator in binlogrouter only supports exact matches.

+     Currently the only variables that are returned are `gtid_slave_pos`, `gtid_current_pos` and `gtid_binlog_pos` which return the current GTID coordinates of the binlogrouter.
+In addition to these, the `server_id` variable will return the configured server ID of the binlogrouter.

 ## Configuration Parameters

 The binlogrouter is configured similarly to how normal routers are configured in